 - Be careful if

-you are wearing a ring or metal belt buckle - they can potentially
+you are wearing a ring, watch, metal belt buckle, or other metal jewelry - these items can potentially

 scratch a mirror.